13th (Western) Division: Mesopotamia (Kut) March–April 1916

 Exhausted by its three days of fighting, the division became the reserve for the Tigris Corps during the next phase of the operation.
 On 16 April 1916, it supported the 3rd (Lahore) Division on the right bank of the Tigris, as it captured the Bait Isa line, part of the Es Sinn defences supporting the Sanniyat position on the opposite bank.
 Taking the Bait Isa line exposed the flank of the Sanniyat position to enfilading artillery and machine-gun fire.
-On the night of 16/17 April 1916, the Khalil Pasha committed his reserves to a counter-attack to retake Bait Isa.
+On the night of 16/17 April 1916, Khalil Pasha committed his reserves to a counter-attack to retake Bait Isa.
 The counter-attack struck as the 13th (Western) Division was preparing to storm the next defensive position.
 Although the 13th (Western) Division and 3rd (Lahore) Division hung on to their gains, the Ottoman counter-attack had taken the steam out of the Anglo-Indian offensive.

 With the 13th (Western) Division so depleted, it was reduced to providing machine-gun and artillery fire for the 7th (Meerut) Division when it made the final push to break the Ottoman lines at the Sanniyat.
 On 22 April 1916, the divisional artillery and machine-guns were used to support the abortive attack by the 7th (Meerut) Division.
 On 29 April 1916, following the Tigris Corps' failure to break the Ottoman siege and the sinking of the steamer Julnar as it attempted to steam upriver past the Ottoman defenders, the Kut garrison surrendered.
 At the end of August 13 (Western) Division was withdrawn to Amara to ease the supply situation.